BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations

 \subsection{Anchoring}

 To ground the co-evolutionary process, we utilize an anchor set $\mathcal{T}_{anchor}$ consisting of high-fidelity priors ($b(t_{anchor}) \approx 1$).
 These anchors are defined strictly as the set of public input/output examples provided in the problem specification $\mathcal{S}$.
 For instance, all problems in the LiveCodeBench dataset include such input/output examples.
-Anchoring induces an asymmetric evidence signal for the code population $\mathcal{C}$: \begin{itemize} \item \textbf{Positive Anchoring} ($\Delta \approx \ln \frac{1}{\beta}$): Code that passes anchors gains immediate credibility, restricted only by the accidental pass rate $\beta$. \item \textbf{Negative Anchoring} ($\Delta \to -\infty$): Code that fails anchors is identified as reliably incorrect.
-Failing an anchor provides an infinite penalty, effectively zeroing the belief in the candidate's correctness. \end{itemize} The anchors $\mathcal{T}_{anc}$ are always preserved in the test population and their beliefs $b(t_{anc})$ are never updated, serving as immutable references for the entire evolutionary search.
+Anchoring induces an asymmetric evidence signal for the code population $\mathcal{C}$ where code that passes anchors gains immediate credibility, restricted only by the accidental pass rate $\beta$ and code that fails anchors receiving an infinite penalty.

+The anchors $\mathcal{T}_{anc}$ are always preserved in the test population and their beliefs $b(t_{anc})$ are never updated, serving as immutable references for the entire evolutionary search.